dfbr/pythonLessons/Lessons/whatIsPython.md

 - It is generally considered easy to learn
 - Lots of people have written Python that you can use and adapt for your needs

+## Which version of Python?

+**Version 3**.

+Python has been in development since 1991.
+There are two main versions of Python.
+We will always be using version **3** of Python.
+If you are looking for online help, tips, courses etc, make sure they are for version 3.

+Version 2 is now not recommended and is used only for existing projects.

 ## How do I *do* Python?

 Python can be used in many different ways.
 We will be using *Jupyter Notebooks*.
 This is a way of writing Python where you can quickly build scripts and see the output